finn-harman/Property-Listing/README.md

 ```

 Notes:
 * I was unable to figure out how to implement editable fields within the time constraints.
-My intuition was to call fetch a POST request to the server I created, but it did not seem to work when my server is just a json file.
+My intuition was to call a POST request with 'fetch' to the server I created, but it did not seem to work when my server is just a json file.